 Lily is a member of the Class of 2021.
-She joined the school newspaper last year as a staff writer for the Green Wave Gazette.
-However, Lily had creative...
+She joined the school newspaper in her sophomore year as a staff writer.
+As a freshman, Lily had creative writing...

 School 2020 Trip to Greece and Italy

 A Great Way to Learn History, Art, Geography, and more.

 Abington High School’s Global Education trip to Greece/Italy will take place in February of 2020.
 It was offered to rising juniors and seniors.
 Those who were accepted into the trip found out in January.
 The trip will be run by EF tours and include round-trip airfare, transportation, and breakfast and dinner daily.
 The group will be accompanied by a full-time Tour Director.
 In addition to the tour director, AHS chaperones Ms. Gerhart, Mr. Holzman, and Mr. Donahue, and Mrs. Peck will be accompanying the 27 students.